Administration

 The following sections outline different reports and data available within Workforce Management.

-Similar to the Real-Time Adherence report, the Historical Adherence Report provides a summary of agent adherence performance for a specific timeframe, with up to 30 days in a single report.
+The Historical Adherence Report provides a summary of agent adherence performance for a specific timeframe, with up to 30 days per report.

-When viewing a historical report with multiple days, the report will first display the user’s average adherence for the specified timeframe; however, supervisors can extend the user’s average report and review their adherence for each day.
+If the report has multiple days, it will initially display the user’s average adherence for the specified timeframe.
+Supervisors can extend the user’s average report and review their adherence for each day.

 Administrators and supervisors can view an intraday report to compare a Schedule’s Forecast accuracy against a previous or current day’s engagement volume.
 This empowers supervisors to identify Forecast variances and make dynamic staffing decisions if a day’s engagement volume notably deviates from the Forecast.

-Workforce Management admins and supervisors with sufficient permissions can access the audit log report containing a robust list of actions taken by admins, supervisors, and users within the product.
-Users with access to the audit logs can filter the logs by date or by specific actions taken.
+Workforce Management administrators and supervisors with sufficient permissions can access the Audit Log Report.
+This report contains a robust list of actions taken by administrators, supervisors, and users within the product.
+Users with access to the audit logs can filter by date or by specific actions taken.
 Logs included within the report include:

 Cancel Agent Schedule Change Request